Updated: 18-12-2025 at 3:30 PM

 Working mothers can stay in the housing provided by the scheme along with their children.
 Girls up to the age of 18 and boys up to the age of 5 are allowed to accompany them during their stay.

-Check the list of all hostels currently under this scheme via the link provided here.
+Step 1: Please begin by checking the list of all hostels currently under this scheme via the link provided here.

-Interested applicants can also visit the hostels physically to check out the amenities and comfort.
+Please note that interested applicants can also visit the hostels physically to check out the amenities and comfort.

 State agencies